unlisted02/tourism-website/CONTRIBUTING.md

 # Contributing

 We love pull requests from everyone.
-By participating in this project, you agree to abide by the [Code Of Conduct](https://github.com/PritamSarbajna/tourism-website/blob/main/CODE_OF_CONDUCT.md).

 # License